GoogleCloudPlatform/opentelemetry-operations-collector/README.md

     - `filter` processor: Filters out several metrics that are not supported by Cloud Monitoring.
     - `metricstransform` processor: Converts the metrics from OpenTelemetry format, as defined in the [semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/metrics/semantic_conventions), to Cloud Monitoring format, as defined in the [agent metrics](https://cloud.google.com/monitoring/api/metrics_agent) documentation.
     - `resourcedetection` processor: Appends resource information detected from the host.
-    - `stackdriver` exporter: Exports the metrics to Cloud Monitoring using the `agent.googleapis.com` prefix.
+    - `googlecloud` exporter: Exports the metrics to Cloud Monitoring using the `agent.googleapis.com` prefix.

 2. Ingest agent self-observability metrics: